 February 24, 2021

 The Larry Foster Award recognizes professional excellence in the fields of journalism, public relations and the public sector.
-Sixteen years after its founding, the Page Center recognizes its founder Larry Foster's legacy by honoring communicators who have achieved national stature as trusted sources of information, thereby influencing the formation of public awareness, public opinion and public permission.
+Seventeen years after its founding, the Page Center recognizes its founder Larry Foster's legacy by honoring communicators who have achieved national stature as trusted sources of information, thereby influencing the formation of public awareness, public opinion and public permission.

 During challenging times, we rely on voices of truth and reason to guide us.
 When conflicting messages are thrown at us by the second, we look to leaders whose integrity, clarity and professionalism steady the ship.
 The role these leaders embrace is more important than ever and it’s the goal of the Arthur W. Page Center to recognize these communicators' career-long commitment to the concept of “truth well told.”